Gabriel4489/clear_app_data_with_python/README.md

 <p>Also you should enable usb debugging
 in developer option setting in your phone</p>
 <br />
-Then, you good to go...
+Then, your good to go...